uadmin/uadmin-docs/dapi.rst

 """"""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPostQueryRead controls the data API's post query for read commands.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using read command, it will execute the process in the APIPostQueryRead function only if the communication with the web server is successful.
+By default, APIPostQueryRead returns **false**.

 Structure: